fstab50/gensec/rkhunter/README.md

 ## Summary

-Utility for installing the latest version of [Rkhunter Malware Scanner](https://en.wikipedia.org/wiki/Rkhunter) for linux.
+Utility for installing and configuring the latest version of [Rkhunter Malware Scanner](https://en.wikipedia.org/wiki/Rkhunter) for linux.

-Rkhunter Installer, version 1.4
+Rkhunter Installer, version **1.4**
 * * *

 ## Contents